NewRecords/nomehousestudios/README.md

 # nomehousestudios
-Nome House Studios — Digital Marketing Agency
+Nome House Studios — Royalty investigation and recovery for artists